 First, if "TRIPS-plus" simply means "anything deviating and thus possibly reaching further than TRIPS", a straight legal analysis of the main provisions of BITs as undertaken in Part 1 of this paper shows that on several points - more or less important and more or less evident - TRIPS-plus elements cannot be denied.
-BITs provisions applicable to the protection of investors' IPRs are different in nature, and they often do not provide for the flexibilities and exceptions as provided for under the TRIPS Agreement.
+125 BITs provisions applicable to the protection of investors' IPRs are different in nature, and they often do not provide for the flexibilities and exceptions as provided for under the TRIPS Agreement.
 The differences concern mostly national treatment and fair and equitable treatment clauses.
 With regard to national treatment, situations may arise in which a foreign investor may see treatment that is in conformity with the TRIPS Agreement due to the TRIPS Agreement's specific exceptions, but which remains challengeable under a BIT.
 With regard to fair and equitable treatment, arguments based on investors' legitimate expectations offer considerable room for investors to claim their rights against host governments.

 Second, BITs may spread their provisions applicable to the protection of IPRs via their MFN clauses.
-Under an MFN treatment of IPRs, a state is obliged to grant investors of the other contracting party treatment no less favourable than granted to investors of any third parties.
-The MFN clause in BITs thus leads to a dissemination of the rights negotiated by any treaty partner.
+Under an (unqualified) MFN treatment of IPRs, a state party to a BIT must grant to investors of the other contracting party no less favourable treatment than it accords in like circumstances to a third country under any other bilateral or multilateral agreement with respect to the protection of IPRs.126 The MFN clause in BITs thus leads to a dissemination of the rights negotiated by any treaty partner.
 In the case that the protection levels negotiated are below those of the TRIPS Agreement, this will be particularly relevant for non-WTO Members, since the rights become part of the global standards of intellectual property protection.
-To the extent BITs make reference to TRIPS standards BITs function as TRIPS proliferators.
+To the extent BITs make reference to TRIPS standards BITs function as TRIPS proliferators.127

-&lt;sup>126 See Part 1, pp. 5-22.
+125 See Part 1, pp. 5-22.